dubinsky/dubinsky/notes/SystemAdministration/ProxMox.md

 I use this VM to run [[DevPod]] workspaces locally - and to run `docker compose` stacks like [[Frigate]].

+Passing the host iGPU into that VM for Frigate VAAPI is planned (not done): see [[Frigate]] § iGPU passthrough.
+It needs a PVE reboot.
+Do not start it until I ask.

 TODO in July 2026 suddenly this VM started hanging up on start! - possibly because of the virtfs?

 ## Terminal